ThePhoenix77/minibash/README.md

 ## Getting Started

-To get started with Minishell, clone the repository and compile the source code.
+To get started with Minibash, clone the repository and compile the source code.

 ### Installation